 You can use this as a traditional memory matching game where children turn all of the cards over and scatter them around.
 Students take turns flipping the cards over to count the subitizing cards and find their mouse card match.

 We also like to use these matching cards for a game of pull and match.
 In pairs, children split the mouse cards in half and each gets their own stack of 10 cards.
 They then place all the subitizing cookie cards in a basket and take turns pulling cards one at at time to count them and find their subitizing cookie card that matches one of their mouse number cards!

 With matching cards the possibilities are endless!
 There are so many ways to play!

 Everybody loves a game of BINGO!
-These Subitzing Bingo cards are perfect for a whole class activity, small groups or even centers for a pair of students.
+These Subitizing Bingo cards are perfect for a whole class activity, small groups, or even centers for a pair of students.

 This set comes with 12 BINGO cards that have numbers 1-12 represented.